ixdbelfast/ixdbelfast.github.io/modules/IXD101/IXD101-Deliverables.md

  ---

 ## Week 09–12 CSS
-### Week 10 – CSS 101
+### Week 09 – CSS 101
 - This week we started to look at CSS and applied some design to our well structured markup.
 Save this as version 6/7 (or whichever number you’re currently at) and upload it to your GitHub site.
 - Make a copy of your last **Type History HTML** file and apply the CSS styling covered at today’s workshop.
 You should play around with the colour (color in CSS), type hierarchy and measure (page width) to get a feel for how these work.

-### Week 11 – Web Fonts
+### Week 10 – Web Fonts
 - This week we continued our exploration into CSS and looked at web typography in a little more detail.
-For this weeks version of the History of Type exercise add Google fonts of your own choice and save this as the next version.
+For this weeks version of the **History of Type** exercise add [Google Fonts](https://fonts.google.com) of your own choice and save this as the next version.
 Please make sure you choose fonts appropriate to the content.

+- Please make sure to save a separate version of your CSS file to apply Google fonts otherwise last weeks version will also include our new font choice.

-- This week we have an additional exercise, we would like to you take this [Typographic Exercise](resources/make_this_css.png) – and, using css, style it as closely as you can to the image in the link.
+- This week we have an **additional exercise**, we would like to you take this [Typographic Exercise](resources/make_this_css.png) – and, using a separate css file, style it as closely as you can to the image in the link.
 To make it a little easier you can use this [simple HTML page](resources/cssbaskerville.html) to start you off.
+You just need to copy the content within the first section and repeat it two more times.

 The fonts used my version of the exercise are all [Google Fonts](https://fonts.google.com):
 - Libre Baskerville